dalijolijo/bitcore-btx/CONTRIBUTING.md

 Contributing to BTXCore
 =======

-We're working hard to make *BTXCore* the most powerful JavaScript library for working with Bitcore BTX.
+We're working hard to make *BTXCore* the most powerful JavaScript library for working with Bitcore (BTX).
 Our goal is to have *BTXCore* be a library that can be used by anyone interested in Bitcore (BTX), and to level expertise differences with great design and documentation.

 ## Community